-Christmas is almost upon us which can mean over indulgence for many.
-Even those of us, like me, who are plant based and dairy free will be tucking into a little extra raw chocolate and lashings of cashew cheese!
+Christmas is almost upon us which can mean overindulgence for many.
+Even those of us, like me, who are plant-based and dairy-free will be tucking into a little extra raw chocolate and lashings of cashew cheese!
 It’s no wonder that most of us start the New Year full of good intentions and resolutions to be healthier, exercise more, stop consuming alcohol and quit smoking!
 A fresh year is a fresh start and it’s a great time to really kick your healthy lifestyle into gear.
-Of course every minute of every day is a good time to start being healthier, but if you are planning to treat yourself this holiday season then NY is a brilliant time to start.
+Of course, every minute of every day is a good time to start being healthier, but if you are planning to treat yourself this holiday season then NY is a brilliant time to start.

 Whilst watching less TV and reducing screen time could be a good resolution to make, you might be surprised to learn that your electronic devices could actually help you to keep your New Year’s resolutions!
 So settle down, switch on your Oled TV Panasonic and let these healthier screen time ideas inspire you.

 This documentary explores how modern agriculture has gone terribly wrong.
 A farmer is going against the grain by using sustainable organic farming methods and setting an example for the future of farming.
-This should definitely inspire you to support local organic farmers and to care how your food is produced.
+This should definitely inspire you to support local organic farmers and to care about how your food is produced.

 Joe Cross – Fat Sick and Nearly Dead